Best Chrome Bookmark Extension 2026: 7 Tested, 1 Surprise Winner

 Will Chrome native bookmarks work fine without an extension?

 Only if you read everything immediately.
-Chrome's built-in bookmarks folder is where 94% of saved articles go to die.
+Chrome's built-in bookmarks folder is where most saved articles go to die.
 The folder grows infinitely with no surfacing mechanism — no search inside content, no reminders, no expiry.
 A dedicated Chrome bookmark extension adds full-text search across your saves, metadata extraction (title, summary, tags), and surfacing logic so you can actually find anything later.
 Native bookmarks are insufficient for anyone with more than 100 saves.

 Does the Burn 451 Chrome extension sync with mobile?